 A Guiseley Primary School, we want our children to love learning maths.
-We want them to be curious, inquisitive, explore patterns and relationships.
-Our curriculum and ways of teaching are crafted to enable children to be an active part of their maths lessons.
+We want them to be curious, inquisitive, and explore patterns and relationships.
+Our curriculum and teaching are crafted to enable children to be an active part of their maths lessons.
 The passive maths lessons of learning “rules” and “methods” by heart are gone.
-Today, our school prides itself on enabling children to master mathematics.
-To make links between things.
-To find patterns.
-To ask questions.
-To use their knowledge to learn more.
-We encourage them to discuss, using mathematical language.
+Today, our school prides itself on enabling children to master mathematics: to make links between things; to find patterns; to ask questions; to use their knowledge to learn more.
+We encourage them to discuss, using precise mathematical language.
 We facilitate an environment where children discover things, rather than being told.
-We flip mathematical concepts on their heads and encourage children to find and see a myriad of different ways a number or concept can be represented.
+We flip mathematical concepts on their heads and encourage children to find and see a myriad of different ways a number, problem or concept can be represented.

 Maths is exciting.
 Maths is fun.
 Maths is resilience.
 Maths is perseverance.
 Maths is taking risks.
 Maths is making mistakes.
 Maths is failing before succeeding.
 And above all – Maths can be done by anyone!

 Information for parents